powercodeacademy/phrg-intro-to-ruby-console-with-objects/README.md

   * returns the course object for that given enrollment
 * Enrollment#student
   * returns the student object for that given enrollment
+* Enrollment#semester
+  * returns a string of the given semester for the enrollment, e.x. `"Fall 2024"`

 ### `Student`

 * Student.all
   * returns **all** of the student instances
+* Student#full_name
+  * returns a string of the students full name
+* Student#enroll(course, semester)
+  * given a **course object** and a semester (as a string), creates a new enrollment and associates it with that course and student.
+An `Enrollment` belongs to a `Student` and a `Course`.
+The method should return the new `Enrollment` object.
+* Student#buy_supply(kind)
+  * given a string of the kind of supply, creates a new school_supply and associates it with that student.
+A `SchoolSupply` belongs to a `Student`.
+The method should return the new `SchoolSupply` object.

 ### `SchoolSupply`

 * SchoolSupply.all
   * returns all the school_supply instances
+* SchoolSupply#student
+  * returns the student object for that given school_supply

+## Bonus questions:

+- What other objects might fit in this domain?

+- What may be the benefit of changing `semester` into its own class?
+What attributes would it have?
+What object would it belong to?

+- What other methods could be added and useful in this domain?